How to Entertain Your Wedding Guests During the Afternoon: From Ceremony to Reception

 Even with entertainment planned, clear communication is key.
 Use your wedding website or printed itinerary to let guests know what’s happening between the ceremony and reception.
 Highlight any activities, music, photo opportunities, or refreshments so nobody feels lost.

 Time cues are also important.
-Share your planned schedule with photographers, venue staff, and musicians so everyone can work in sync.
-This avoids awkward pauses, ensures the live music starts on time, and helps the whole day feel polished and well-organised - something we’ve seen make a real difference at weddings across the West Country.
+Share your planned schedule with your suppliers so everyone can work in sync.
+This avoids awkward pauses, ensures the entertainment starts on time, and helps the whole day feel polished and well-organised - something we’ve seen make a real difference at weddings across the West Country.

 Typical drinks receptions last 60-90 minutes, giving you enough time for music, games, and photos without feeling rushed.